 3. Runtime errors

 Apart from being slow at runtime, Python can give runtime errors.
 Since it is typed dynamically, the data type of the variable can change at any time.
 This may result in errors when passed through the syntax checks of the interpreter during execution.
 Then the runtime errors are displayed.
 A few of the runtime errors are SyntaxError, TypeError, ZeroDivisonError, and ValueError.
+This is a common disadvantage in object-oriented programming languages like Python.

 4. Not ideal for mobile computing

 Python is a server-side programming language, and not native to the mobile environment.
 So the developers mostly prefer programming languages such as Java, Kotlin, and Swift for mobile app development.
 The existing options make Python less favorable.
 But this doesn’t mean that you cannot develop mobile applications using Python.
 There are Python libraries for developing mobile applications.
-One such library is Kivy, a Python framework for NUI(Natural User interface) development.
+One such library is Kivy, a Python framework for NUI (Natural User interface) development.